mwlon/pcodec/bench/README.md

 ## Results

-All figures reported here are calculated using a single thread on a 2.8GHz i5 CPU, operating on in-memory data, using Rust 1.70 with instruction sets BMI1 and BMI2 enabled.
+All figures reported here are calculated using a single thread on an Apple M3 performance core, operating on in-memory data, using Rust 1.73.
 Benchmarks were done by taking the median of 100 runs on a dataset of 1M numbers with `compression_level` 8.